-This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the body.
+This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the lower extremity and spine.
 The student will assess movement and strength through goniometry and manual muscle testing.
 The student will also learn application of interventions for specific orthopedic and surgical conditions for the lower extremity and spine.
 Prerequisite: PTAS 2520 WITH MIN.
 GRADE OF C AND PTAS 2550 WITH MIN.
-GRADE OF

-C AND PTAS 2570 WITH MIN.
-GRADE OF C Corequisite: PTAS2671 (52.5/0/0/0)
+GRADE OF C AND PTAS 2570 WITH MIN.
+GRADE OF C Corequisite: PTAS 2671 (52.5/0/0/0)

-PTAS 2671 Orthopedic Assessment and

-Intervention I Lab 2.5 credits
+PTAS 2671 Orthopedic Assessment and Intervention I Lab

-This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the body.
+This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the lower extremity and spine.
 The student will assess movement and strength through goniometry and manual muscle testing.
 The student will also learn application of interventions for specific orthopedic and surgical conditions for the lower extremity and spine.
 Corequisite: PTAS2670 (0/75/0/0)